jjmontgo/pdf-service/README.md

 7. For the `Grant Read Permissions on Bucket` option, choose `Yes, Update Bucket Policy`.
 8. Scroll down to the option `Restrict Viewer Access (Use Signed URLs or Signed Cookies)` and change it to `Yes`.
 9. Leave all other options on their defaults, and click the `Create Distribution` button.
+10. Add the URL of the distribution to your Lambda function with an environment variable called `CLOUDFRONT_PRIVATE_URL`.
+The URL is listed under the `Domain Name` column of the cloudfront distribution list.
+It uses the format <distributionid>.cloudfront.net.

 #### Get your cloudfront signing keys from your root AWS account